 Inflammation plays an important role in our health.
-When the body detects a threat, inflammation is caused TK DO YOU MEAN OCCURS? to protect our cells against damage.
+When the body detects a threat, inflammation occurs to protect our cells against damage.
 While short-term inflammation is good for the body, chronic inflammation causes our immune systems to start attacking our regular, healthy cells, which could then cause a slew of health problems including metabolic syndrome, heart disease, and more.
 Since turmeric contains the powerful anti-inflammatory curcumin, it helps to tame chronic inflammation, improving immunity and fighting disease.
 In fact, curcumin has been found to be just as effective as some anti-inflammatory drugs — without the potentially harmful side effects.

 Another of turmeric's impressive health benefits is its ability to boost your brain.
 Brain-derived neurotrophic factor (BDNF) is a type of growth hormone that promotes the multiplication of neurons and the formation of neural connections in our brains.
 Many neurodegenerative diseases like Alzheimers have been linked to low BDNF levels.
 Interestingly, curcumin has shown to increase BDNF levels.
 Some studies even suggest that curcumin could enhance memory and ward off depression — another condition associated with low BDNF.
 All in all, the curcumin in turmeric seems to be an effective mood enhancer, anti-ager for the brain, and could protect against age-related brain diseases!